kubernetes/sig-release/release-team/role-handbooks/patch-release-manager/README.md

       context on the other changes and use your best judgment.

-    * Historically (up through at least 1.6), patch release managers have occasionally granted exceptions to the "no new features" rule for cherrypicks that are confined to plugins like cloudproviders (e.g. vSphere, Azure) and volumes (e.g. Portworx).
+    * Historically (up through at least 1.6), patch release managers have occasionally granted exceptions to the "no new enhancements" rule for cherrypicks that are confined to plugins like cloudproviders (e.g. vSphere, Azure) and volumes (e.g. Portworx).